Discover Alpaca, Fibre of the Gods

 The alpaca and its relatives, the llama, vicuna and guanaco are part of the camelid family and have for thousands of years been important to the people of the ancient South American Andean civilizations.
-They played a vital role in the daily life of the Andean people by providing fleece for clothing and blankets, but also for their meat.
+They played a vital role in the daily life of the Andean people by providing fleece and wool for clothing and blankets, but also for their meat.

 Alpaca fleece types

 Within the alpaca species, there are two distinct types, Huacaya and the Suri.
-The more numerous is the Huacaya which has a higher crimp and luxuriously soft and denser fleece suitable for bedding filling.
+The more numerous is the Huacaya which has a higher crimp and luxuriously soft and denser fibre suitable for bedding filling.
 Huacaya fleece is also a semi hollow fibre which explains its unique lightweight feel and its superior thermal and warmth performance in bedding products.
 Suri fleece is exclusively used in knitted and woven luxury fashion garments.
-Alpaca fleece does not have lanolin and therefore does not require chemical scouring to clean the fibre.
+Alpaca wool fleece does not have lanolin and therefore does not require chemical scouring to clean the fibre.

 Supply and demand of alpaca fleece

-Rarer than cashmere, there is only approximately 5.000 tonnes of alpaca fleece produced globally each year.
+Rarer than cashmere, there is only approximately 5.000 tonnes of alpaca fibre produced globally each year.
 This compares with over 500 million tonnes of sheep’s wool.
 In Australia, alpacas are shorn once a year, usually between September and November and each animal will yield approximately three to four kilograms of fleece.
 Alpaca fleece comes in a wide range of microns, from 14um, superfine to coarse thicknesses of 35+um.
 Interestingly, as alpacas get older their fleece micron increases, unlike sheep’s wool, so the shorn fleece from younger animals is significantly softer and is therefore highly desired.

 Alpaca fleece in bedding